 Sanjha Chulha has a deep connection with me since my academic days.
-While travelling to college through EM Bypass the smell of kababs was the traffic stopper in the area.
+While traveling to college through EM Bypass, the smell of kababs was the traffic stopper in the area.
 When the establishment started in the year 2002, then this was the only dhaba style eating on the outskirts of the city and was a regular highway stopover.
 During my stay in the southern part of Kolkata in our family, any smallest celebration had the presence of rolls and kebabs from the kitchen of Sanjha Chulha.

 Jugalbandi Seekh is one of the best kebabs in the house, prepared with minced mutton and a right mix of warm spices.
 Wrap around with chicken onto skewers to form a roulade and grilled to perfection inside a tandoor and finished with finely chopped coriander leaves.
 I have a particular soft corner for the rolls available here.
 My pick is Double Chicken Egg Roll, where the parathas are semi-cooked, and crack an egg on top of the paratha.
 The egg is fried on the paratha to stick on to it, then filled with stir-fried chicken with various chutney, spices with other condiments like cucumber, onion, etc. Even Chicken Tikka Roll has a delicious melange of chicken tikka, and spices rolled together and served with sauces.
 The smoky flavor of the tikka makes it stand apart.

 In starters, I always love to order the fiery Chicken 65.
 It is a spicy, lip-smacking South Indian style boneless chicken deep-fried for crunchiness then seasoned with aromatic spices, sauces, slit open green chilies, and curry leaves.
 Statutory warning, the dish that can set your mouth on fire and make your heart beat faster, but it’s a perfect buddy with my favorite chilled wheat beer.